Organization development: Interventions

 Interventions range from those designed to improve the effectiveness of individuals through those designed to deal with teams and groups, intergroup relations, and the total organization.
 There are interventions that focus on task issues (what people do), and those that focus on process issues (how people go about doing it).
 Finally, interventions may be roughly classified according to which change mechanism they tend to emphasize: for example, feedback, awareness of changing cultural norms, interaction and communication, conflict, and education through either new knowledge or skill practice.

 One of the most difficult tasks confronting the change agent is to help create in the client system a safe climate for learning and change.
 In a favorable climate, human learning builds on itself and continues indefinitely during man's lifetime.
 Out of new behavior, new dilemmas and problems emerge as the spiral continues upward to new levels.
 In an unfavorable climate, in contrast, learning is far less certain, and in an atmosphere of psychological threat, it often stops altogether.
 Unfreezing old ways can be inhibited in organizations because the climate makes employees feel that it is inappropriate to reveal true feelings, even though such revelations could be constructive.
 In an inhibited atmosphere, therefore, necessary feedback is not available.
 Also, trying out new ways may be viewed as risky because it violates established norms.
 Such an organization may also be constrained because of the law of systems: If one part changes, other parts will become involved.
 Hence, it is easier to maintain the status quo.
 Hierarchical authority, specialization, span of control, and other characteristics of formal systems also discourage experimentation.

-The change agent must address himself to all of these hazards and obstacles.
-Some of the things which will help him are:
+The change agent is to be prepared for having to address all of the above hazards and obstacles.
+Some of the things which will help the change agent are: